Breeder of third generation Minuet and Minuet Tall cats, the pride of cat lovers, and the kings and queens of the cat world.

 Good breeders are essential to the perpetuation of the breed they work with.
-The phrase puppy and kitten mill has given breeders a bad name, but the two should not be synonymous with one another.
+The phrases puppy and kitty mill have given breeders a bad name, but the two should not be synonymous with one another.
 We support adopting shelter pets to give dogs and cats a good home and to save their lives, and spaying and neutering pets.
 However, we also recognize the need for responsible breeders to provide purebred cats for those who prefer a purebred cat or one that is eligible for show.
-There is nothing wrong with that, and many people who have purebred cats also have adopted shelter cats.
+There is nothing wrong with that, and many people who have purebred cats have also adopted shelter cats.
 We do ourselves, as well as adopted dogs.
-But we also love our Napoleons and want to share them with the rest of the cat-
+But we also love our Minuets and want to share them with the rest of the cat-

 Learn about breeding cats here.

 How to Recognize a Puppy/Kitty Mill

 Whatever you chose to do in finding a new kitten, avoid puppy/kitty mills.
 These pet factories are not out to produce quality breed animals or even healthy ones.
 They are after only one thing: money.
 They are cruel institutions that keep dogs and cats in cages and force them to have litter after litter, with little veterinary care or companionship.
 They even use non-

 So how do you recognize if a breeder is actually a puppy/kitty mill?
 You might think of a puppy mill as an outdoor operation that has several unkempt animals in cages.
 But that’s the extreme case and should not exempt the single-